dpsenner/bridge-from-torrent-rss-feed-to-rtorrent/README.md

 ### --rss-feed-cookie-value

-Sets a cookie to be used when retrieving the RSS feed and when fetching the torrent that a RSS feed link points to.
-The tool interprets each --rss-feed-cookie-key and --rss-feed-cookie-value argument in the order that they are given on the command line.
-The cookie key must argument must come before the cookie value argument.
+This argument sets a cookie value to be used when retrieving the RSS feed and when fetching the torrent that a RSS feed link points to.
+This argument needs to be combined with a --rss-feed-cookie-key argument.
+The tool interprets this argument as the value of the cookie and the previous -rss-feed-cooki-key argument as the key of the cookie.
+The cookie value argument must come after the cookie key argument.

 #### Allowed values